 ACH is one of the most popular types of EFT payments and you’re likely already familiar with the following examples:

-• Direct deposit.
+- Direct deposit.
 These ACH payments include electronic transfers for tax refunds, paychecks, government benefits, employer-reimbursed expenses, and annuity payments.
-Direct deposits are made from the government to a consumer or a business to another business.
+These electronic transfers are sent from the government to a consumer or a business to another business.

 Curious about Routable?
-Schedule a demo below or check out our pricing page to see different plans that help your teams scale.
+Schedule a demo to see different plans that help your teams scale.